AllyW1/CS457_Project/README.md

 4. **End of Game:**
    - When a player wins, the game will announce "Game Over!
 Player (username or X/O) wins!"
    - If the game results in a draw, it will announce "Game Over!
 The game is a draw!"
-   - Game will force quit, Server and Client Connections will be cleaned up.
-(If you want to play again just start up the server and clients again)
+   - Game will force quit and Client Connections will be cleaned up.
+(If you want to play again just join clients again) * Server will force quit after a minute of no use.
+After this if you want to play again you will need to start the server again.

 **Game Message Protocol Specification:**
 - Message Types: